AdS$_3$ black holes with primary Proca hair from a regularized Gauss-Bonnet coupling: Introduction

 An arguably more interesting scenario would be to have a black hole solution with primary hair, where an additional integration constant emerges in the metric function.
-In such a case, considerable deviations from the solutions of general relativity can be obtained even when the coupling constant is small.
+In such a case, considerable deviations from the solutions of GR can be obtained even when the coupling constant is small.
 However, such solutions are quite rare in the literature.
 Very recently, by introducing another regularization scheme for the Gauss-Bonnet term within the framework of Weyl geometry, a 4d vector-tensor theory of the generalized Proca class was obtained \cite{Charmousis:2025jpx}.
 This theory admits asymptotically flat, static, and spherically symmetric black hole solutions with primary hair.
 For the study of particle motion, shadows, and grey-body factors one may refer to \cite{Lutfuoglu:2025ldc}.

-In this work, motivated by various interesting properties of the scalar-tensor 3d Einstein-Gauss-Bonnet theory presented in the literature \cite{Ma:2020ufk,Hennigar:2020fkv,Hennigar:2020drx,Alkac:2022zda,Alkac:2023mvr}, we construct the vector-tensor 3d Einstein-Gauss-Bonnet theory by using the regularization of \cite{Charmousis:2025jpx} and give asymptotically AdS$_3$, static, and circularly symmetric black hole solutions with primary hair.
+In this work, motivated by the success of the scalar-tensor 3d Einstein-Gauss-Bonnet theory (and its cubic extension) in testing the AdS$_3$/CFT$_2$ correspondence in a highly non-trivial setup, we construct the vector-tensor 3d Einstein-Gauss-Bonnet theory by using the regularization of \cite{Charmousis:2025jpx}.
+Studying static and circularly symmetric black hole solutions, we find asymptotically AdS$_3$ solutions with primary hair analogous to those given in \cite{Charmousis:2025jpx}.
+With these solutions, it becomes possible to check the validity of the prescription of \cite{Correa:2010hf, Correa:2011dt, Correa:2012rc} for black holes with primary hair, which we leave as future work.

 The outline of this paper is as follows: In Section \ref{sec:wgb}, we review the procedure of \cite{Charmousis:2025jpx} for the regularization of the Gauss-Bonnet term and present the resulting vector-tensor Lagrangian in $d=3$.
 In Section \ref{sec:bh}, we derive a black hole solution with primary hair by using this Lagrangian as a correction to the Einstein-Hilbert action.
 Then, we generalize this solution to a case where the effect of the scalar-tensor Gauss-Bonnet term in \eqref{st} is taken into account.
 We also find the electrically charged version of the most general solution and we end our paper with a summary of our results followed by some directions for future research in Section \ref{sec:disc}.